Connection times in large ad-hoc mobile networks: Introduction and main results

 \subsection{Connection time of two participants in the thermodynamic limit}

 Let us introduce the model; our main result here is Theorem~\ref{thm-connectiontime}.

-We consider a system of $N$ particles (the participants of the mobile ad-hoc network), which randomly move within a given bounded domain in $\R^d$ with time horizon $[0,T]$.
-The $N$ movements do not have to be Markovian, but they are independent and identically distributed; more precise assumptions follow below.
+We consider a system of $N$ particles (the participants of the mobile ad-hoc network), which randomly move with time horizon $[0,T]$ within a given bounded open domain $D$ in $\R^d$.
+The $N$ movements are independent and identically distributed, and the common movement scheme (path distribution) does not have to be Markovian; more precise assumptions follow below.
 The underlying probability measure and expectation are denoted by $\P$ and $\E$.